ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Background

-Finally, network operators can use heuristics.
-This method requires the network operator to use expert knowledge to design an algorithm to solve TE problems.
-In addition, they can also use heuristics to reduce the problem dimensionality by pruning the solution space and then use a traditional method to solve the smaller problem (e.g., CP, ILP).
-However, in the last years, the network's size and traffic has been growing by almost doubling every year \cite{8610949,6964248, ellis2016communication}.
-This makes it difficult for experts to design a heuristic with a reasonable performance and it becomes more expensive for the network operator as they need to invest more resources.
-In addition, human experts typically use a trial-and-error process to design a good solution that can take months.
-Thus, this solution does not scale well with the recent trends.
+Finally, network operators can use heuristics or expert knowledge to design an algorithm to solve TE problems.
+In addition, they can leverage heuristics to reduce the problem dimensionality by pruning the solution space, and then use a traditional method to solve the smaller problem (e.g., CP, ILP).
+In the last years, WANs' size and traffic have been growing by almost doubling every year \cite{8610949,6964248, ellis2016communication}, raising the complexity of efficient network operation.
+As a result, the design of high performance heuristics for TE became more challenging for humans, and with a higher cost for network operators.
+In addition, human experts typically use trial-and-error processes that can take several months, which does not scale with recent trends in WANs.